Suor/funcy/docs/funcs.rst

 .. function:: juxt(*fs)
-              ijuxt(*fs)
+              ljuxt(*fs)

     Takes several functions and returns a new function that is the juxtaposition of those.
-The resulting function takes a variable number of arguments, and returns a list or iterator containing the result of applying each function to the arguments.
+The resulting function takes a variable number of arguments, and returns an iterator or a list containing the result of applying each function to the arguments.

 .. function:: iffy([pred], action, [default=identity])